crypticCaroline/ms1-plantfactory/README.md

 * The links in the Nav/Logo are highlighted using a change in background colour and text colour when the mouse is hovered over them.
 * Request a Quote is styled as a button to be more inviting for the users to click.
 I have used a complete colour switch when the mouse is hovered over the link so that the user can clearly see it is a link.
-* Submit link on the form and the Contact Us link in the form have also been styled as a button with a complete colour switch.
+* "Submit link" on the form and the "Contact Us" link in the form have also been styled as a button with a complete colour switch.
 The colour used are the 2 main colours for consistency and because the change between the colours is easy to see.
-* The Request a Quote in the main body of index.html and the Contact us in the Footer which takes them to the form.
+* The "Request a Quote" in the main body of index.html and the "Contact us" in the Footer which takes them to the form.
-* The social links will send the user to the companys social media pages.
+* The social links will send the user to the company's social media pages.
 They also change colour when hovered over.

 ### Imagery

 Seeing as the business is a concept I had no images to use from the company.
 I looked for simple and eye-catching designs that mirrored the website ideals when looking for hero images and carousel images.
 I used a jumbotron for the hero image and I placed an overlay over the top of the carousel.
-This was to increase the contrast between the imagary and text.
-I used images of people in the testimonals and for the about section.
+This was to increase the contrast between the imagery and text.
+I used images of people in the testimonials and for the “About” section.
 This was to make the business seem friendly and approachable.
-These images also grow on hover, this is so the user can see the images more clearly.
-I resized some of the images using tiny.png and cropped and flipped the hero image for use on smaller devices
+These images also grow when hovered over.
+This is so the user can see the images more clearly.
+I resized some of the images using tiny.png and cropped and flipped the hero image for use on smaller devices.

 Image Links -
 * [Hero](https://unsplash.com/photos/x2Tmfd1-SgA)